 The bus option is the most cost-effective and provides not only a comfortable way to travel, but it’s also a great way to see the country’s stunning landscapes.

 If your grasp of Spanish (like mine) isn’t great, then arriving at a big bus terminal such as Santiago’s central bus station will feel overwhelming.
-From my experience in February 2016, here are some tips on what to expect, how the system works, how much a ticket costs, and how not to get caught out!
+From my experience, here are some tips on what to expect, how buses in chile work, how much a ticket costs, and how not to get caught out!

 15 Things To Know About Travelling By Bus in Chile